 This new law makes a number of changes, related to reporting requirements, to different aspects of the Department of Marine Resources landings program.
-First, it requires majority shareholders in corporate entities to identify themselves so that non-compliant wholesale and retail license holders would not be able to incorporate under a new business name and continue operating without remedying their non-compliance.
-Second, it authorizes the commissioner to suspend licenses for non-compliance with reporting requirements in order to ensure effective catch monitoring and assess an administrative fee if licenses are suspended.
-Third, the bill prevents unlicensed crew members on lobster or crab fishing boats and scallop and sea urchin diving tenders from selling any catch and limits selling to certain licensed harvesters.
-Finally, the bill expands the requirement to hold a retail license for the sale of all marine organisms instead of just lobster, crayfish and shell stock.
+First, the law allows the Commissioner of Marine Resources to share confidential landings data with the Department of Marine Resources, Bureau of Maine Patrol, when necessary for reporting enforcement purposes.
+Second, it requires majority shareholders in corporate entities to identify themselves so that non-compliant wholesale and retail license holders will not be able to incorporate under a new business name and continue operating without remedying their non-compliance.
+Third, it authorizes the Commissioner to suspend licenses for non-compliance with reporting requirements in order to ensure effective catch monitoring and assess an administrative fee if licenses are suspended.
+Fourth, the law prevents unlicensed crew members on lobster or crab fishing boats and scallop and sea urchin diving tenders from selling any catch and limits selling to certain licensed harvesters.
+Fifth, it expands the seaweed buyer's license to include anyone buying seaweed for resale and removes the ability of marine worm and wholesale seafood dealers to harvest seaweed without a license.
+Finally, the law expands the requirement to hold a retail license for the sale of all marine organisms instead of just lobster, crayfish and shell stock.